dendronhq/dendron-site/vault/dendron.topic.commands.md

 Copy wiki link to note.
 The title of the note will be applied as the note alias.
 If you highlighter a header, dendron will create a relative link to the header with the alias set to the header value.

+If you use this command in a [[multi vault|dendron.topic.multi-vault]] workspace, Dendron will create a [[cross vault link|dendron.topic.links#cross-vault-links]] to the note in question.

 ![](https://foundation-prod-assetspublic53c57cce-8cpvgjldwysl.s3-us-west-2.amazonaws.com/assets/images/command.copy-link.gif)

 ### Copy Note Ref